wifiphisher/wifiphisher/README.md

 Wifiphisher works on Kali Linux and is licensed under the GPL license.

 ## How it works
-After achieving a man-in-the-middle position using the Evil Twin attack, Wifiphisher redirects all HTTP requests to an attacker-controlled phishing page.
+After achieving a man-in-the-middle position using the Evil Twin or KARMA attack, Wifiphisher redirects all HTTP requests to an attacker-controlled phishing page.

 From the victim's perspective, the attack makes use in three phases:

 1. **Victim is being deauthenticated from her access point**.
 Wifiphisher continuously jams all of the target access point's wifi devices within range by forging “Deauthenticate” or “Disassociate” packets to disrupt existing associations.
 2. **Victim joins a rogue access point**.
 Wifiphisher sniffs the area and copies the target access point's settings.
 It then creates a rogue wireless access point that is modeled by the target.
 It also sets up a NAT/DHCP server and forwards the right ports.
 Consequently, because of the jamming, clients will eventually start connecting to the rogue access point.
 After this phase, the victim is MiTMed.
+Furthermore, Wifiphisher listens to probe request frames and spoofs "known" open networks to cause automatic association.
 3. **Victim is being served a realistic specially-customized phishing page**.
 Wifiphisher employs a minimal web server that responds to HTTP & HTTPS requests.
 As soon as the victim requests a page from the Internet, wifiphisher will respond with a realistic fake page that asks for credentials or serves malwares.
 This page will be specifically crafted for the victim.
 For example, a router config-looking page will contain logos of the victim's vendor.
 The tool supports community-built templates for different phishing scenarios.

 <p align="center"><img width="70%" src="https://wifiphisher.github.io/wifiphisher/diagram.jpg" /><br /><i>Performing MiTM attack</i></p>